 TCH COM 5540 Advanced Layout and Design (LEC 3.0)

 Advanced theory and practice of layout and design for print and electronic media.
-Students who have taken TCH COM 2540 may not take this course for credit.
-Prerequisite: Graduate standing.
+Prerequisite: English 2540 or TCH COM 2540, or graduate standing.

 TCH COM 5550 Advanced Proposal Writing (LEC 3.0)